Facebook's Largest Black Lives Matter Page Was Allegedly an Australian Scam

 Only after almost a week of emails and calls between CNN and Facebook about this story did Facebook suspend the page, and then only because it had suspended a user account that administrated the page.

 According to the CNN report, the page had some 700,000 followers as well as a Facebook Group with 40,000 members, and did its damnedest to pry those users’ money from their wallets by appropriating Black Lives Matter’s anti-racist credentials.
-When CNN tried to contact the individuals behind it, they took it down.
-It was only later, when Facebook banned a fake account named “BP Parker” which was one of its listed administrators, that the Black Lives Matter page was also suspended.
+When CNN tried to contact the individuals behind the pages, they took them down.
+It was only later, when Facebook banned a fake account named “BP Parker” which was one of its listed administrators, that the Black Lives Matter page was also suspended, preventing its return.

 CNN found that the page repeatedly linked to sites tied to Ian MacKay, a “National Union of Workers official in Australia.”
 MacKay appears on registration records for dozens of websites, including ones related to black rights like blackpowerfist.com and blacklivesmatter.media.
 An unidentified source told CNN that some of the payments processed via the fundraising sites were “tied to an Australian IP address and bank account,” and MacKay’s name appeared on one.